Wolfbatcat/ao3-userscripts/README.md

 - **No Conflicts**: The menu API won't break if your script runs alone
 - **Simplicity**: Keep menu item registration minimal
 - **Injection**: Always inject registration code into the page context

-Your script will now integrate seamlessly with the shared AO3 Userscript Menu!
 </details>